Smadia/LaravelGoogleDriveConnector/readme.md

         <tr>
             <td><code>put($filename, $contents = null)</code></td>
             <td>Put a new file to the current directory</td>
             <td>$contents can be null if the $filename is instance of FileHandler class.
-This method will return the FileHandler class of the created file</td>
+This method will return the FileHandler class of the created file. $filename can assign with UploadedFile class ($request->file() in Laravel)</td>
         </tr>
         <tr>
             <td><code>file($filename, $extension, $index = 0)</code></td>